 Regional Greenhouse Gas Initiative or RGGI – a cooperative effort among northeastern and mid-Atlantic states (including Vermont) to reduce carbon dioxide emissions by electric power generators.
 This is accomplished through a multi-state cap-and-trade program with a market-based emissions trading system.

 Renewable Energy Certificate or REC – Every unit of electricity produced has certain “attributes” associated with it.
 The attributes that make electricity renewable can be sold separately from the power itself.
 These renewable attributes are sold in the form of renewable energy certificates.
+When a REC is sold independently of the power it is associated with, the power is no longer considered renewable.

 Typical Section 248 siting projects include: